by Calculated Risk on 5/29/2019 10:05:00 AM

 Click on graph for larger image.

-Based on these regional surveys, it seems likely the ISM manufacturing index will be strong again in November (to be released Friday, Dec 1st).
+The surveys were mixed in May, but based on these regional surveys, it seems likely the ISM manufacturing index will be at a higher level in May than in April.